 The trip through the mainland Balkans starts in Dubrovnik.
 But to get to Dubrovnik we must first leave Bari, in Italy, by ferry.
-We arrive at the port to find that the ferry is delayed by several hours, apparently.
-No one is quite sure how long and, like the quintessential Disappearing Man of Isaac Asimov novels, any staff member of Jadrolinija Ferries who could supply useful information is as disappeared as they can be.
+We arrive at the port to find that the ferry is, apparently, delayed by several hours.
+No one is quite sure how long and, like the quintessential Disappearing Man of Isaac Asimov novels, any staff member of Jadrolinija Ferries, who could supply useful information, is as disappeared as they can be.

-Hence we wait in the not very salubrious terminal served by one slightly seedy takeaway that, in common with most of Corsica, from which we have just travelled takes only cash.
-Light entertainment is served by watching the ferry to Albania which appears to have no timetable, having been loading for appears to be give hours and is still doing so and by also watching the other passengers for our ferry.
+Hence we wait in the not very salubrious terminal served by one slightly seedy takeaway that, in common with most of Corsica from which we have just travelled, takes only cash.
+Light entertainment is served by watching the ferry to Albania which appears to have no timetable.
+It has been loading for what appears to be several hours and is still doing so.
+The other passengers for our ferry also provide light entertainment..

-Periodically an additional Albanian will appear and leisurely make his/her way to the ship.
+Periodically a solitary additional Albanian will appear and leisurely make his/her way to their ship.
 There appears to be no rush.
 I assist one of them, a young woman with child, who is struggling with her luggage.
-Unsurprisingly since it turns out since her suitcase weighs more than the average fully loaded semi-trailer.
+Unsurprisingly, since it turns out since her suitcase weighs more than the average fully loaded semi-trailer.
 She claims to be carrying clothes.
 In which case they must be gold lined bras and panties.
 No damage is done other than about five herniated discs in my back.

-We, meanwhile, are not fooled, as we are with two Kiwis, Helen and Kemp, who of course understand sheep-like behaviour extremely well.
-They are going to Croatia for a wedding because it always makes sense if you are from NZ to hold your weddings in the farthest corner of Croatia.
+We, meanwhile, are not fooled, as we are with two Kiwis, Helen and Kemp English, who, of course, understand sheep-like behaviour extremely well.
+They are going to Croatia for a wedding because it always makes sense, if you are from NZ, to hold your weddings in the farthest corner of Croatia.

-Like many other places where tourism has effectively, if not actually, destroyed the goose that laid the golden egg, it is hard to appreciate the real beauty of this ancient city when fighting ones way through the thousands of visitors, not least the hordes that descent ‘en masse’ from cruise ships like some sort of biblical plague.
+Like many other places where tourism has, effectively, if not actually,destroyed the goose that laid the golden egg, it is hard to appreciate the real beauty of this ancient city when fighting ones way through the thousands of visitors.
+Among them are the hordes that descent ‘en masse’ from cruise ships, like some sort of biblical plague.

 We have two stops in Dubrovnik, one on arrival in Croatia and one on departure.
 For some reason known only to the Idiot Traveller I have managed, on both occasions, to book AirBnBs at the very highest point of the city just inside the city walls.
 Thus, several times a day we are required to stagger up about 200 + steps to the top of the city.
 Bad for both my knee and humour.